 The Center for Dementia Care at Seniors At Home, the in-home care division of Jewish Family and Children’s Services, helped us answer these four top questions about managing challenging dementia behaviors.

-1. My older adult behaves so differently now.
+1. My loved one behaves so differently now.
 I feel like I don’t know who they are.
 How can I connect with them?

 Dementia may change behavior, speech, and interactions, but a person’s identity doesn’t change.

-Find new ways to connect with them, like listening to their favorite music, looking at photos of life accomplishments, or enjoying simplified versions of previous hobbies and interests.
+Find new ways to connect with them, such as listening to their favorite music, looking at photos of their accomplishments, or enjoying simplified versions of their previous hobbies and interests.

-2. I don’t understand my older adult’s behavior.
+2. I don’t understand my loved one's behavior.
 They’re doing things that are frustrating me because they could get hurt.
 How can I make them stop?

 One family we worked with was frustrated by their mom’s constant pacing in the house.
 They had to follow her around to keep her from falling or hurting herself.

 Constantly following her was exhausting for the family and wasn’t solving the problem.
-What did help is finding the reason and emotion behind the behavior.
+What helped was identifying the reason and emotion behind the behavior.

-In this case, their mom needed a purpose or a task to keep her occupied and reduce her need to pace.
-Because she could no longer structure activities for herself, we worked with the family to adapt some of her favorite activities so she could still participate in normal household activities.
+In this case, their mom needed a purpose or task to keep her occupied and reduce her pacing.
+Because she could no longer structure her own activities, we worked with the family to adapt some of her favorite activities so she could still participate in normal household activities.

 Because her family found activities that kept her engaged, their mom’s need to pace was significantly reduced.